 Outstanding gradient performance.
 There's a bit of banding in all colors, although it's most noticeable in greens and grays.
 Enabling Smooth Gradation can remove most of it, but it can cause the loss of some fine details.

-The X950H shows no sign of temporary image retention, but this can vary between individual units.
+The Sony X950H shows no sign of temporary image retention, but this can vary between individual units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The Sony X950H has an impressive response time that results in clear images with very little motion blur.
 However, just like the Sony X950G, there's overshoot in the 0-20% transition, causing some artifacts in dark scenes.